darrenpatricknelson/dwellster/commits.md

     - Need to build the api interaction
     - Also committing the cloud.js component
         - Commit #49 but never actually committed

+### Commit #57
+UNCOMMITTED: Blog.js
+    - Built the blog cards but never committed the file